The Durupınar formation, the Mount Ararat region, and field expeditions — through six decades of photography.

 The research team on site — drilling, scanning, mapping, and meeting with local officials.

-Site of the planned Noah's Ark Visitor Center.
+Site of the Noah's Ark Visitor Center.

-Field photos from the 2014, 2019, and 2021 expeditions to re-photograph the Wyatt 1984 inscriptions on the Turkish-Iranian border markers.
+Field photos from the 2014, 2019, and 2021 expeditions to re-photograph the Wyatt 1984 "ancient inscriptions" on the Turkish-Iranian border markers.

 Historical photo collage of Ron Wyatt and Bill Shea documenting the border-marker inscriptions.